Viscoelasticity: Background

 Some examples of viscoelastic materials are amorphous polymers, semicrystalline polymers, biopolymers, metals at very high temperatures, and bitumen materials.
 Cracking occurs when the strain is applied quickly and outside of the elastic limit.
-Ligaments and tendons are viscoelastic, so the extent of the potential damage to them depends on both the rate of the change of their length and the force applied.
+Ligaments and tendons in the human body are viscoelastic, so the extent of the potential damage to them depends on both the rate of the change of their length and the force applied.

 A viscoelastic material has the following properties: